niraj-meshram/RAG/README.md

 This repository houses experiments for retrieval-augmented generation (RAG) workflows.
 The current focus is the **CarInsuranceResearch** Streamlit application for researching and summarizing U.S. car insurance insights.

 ## Projects
-- `CarInsuranceResearch/` – Streamlit app that ingests up to three insurance-related URLs, filters noisy content, indexes chunks into Qdrant with hybrid (dense + sparse) embeddings, and answers analytical questions via a LangChain map-reduce pipeline.
+- `CarInsuranceResearch/` ï¿½ Streamlit app that ingests up to three insurance-related URLs, filters noisy content, indexes chunks into Qdrant with hybrid (dense + sparse) embeddings, and answers analytical questions via a LangChain map-reduce pipeline.

 ## Quick Start
 1. Install Python 3.10+ and Node-free Streamlit prerequisites.